If You Want Something Done Right: Chapter 1. Summer Days Fall Away

 Lily stood up and began rubbing something on her skin.
 She was beautiful.
 The sun made her red hair sparkle and shine while the green bikini made her somewhat pale skin look creamy and perfect.
 Snape had never seen Lily with so little clothing on and he would have found it shocking had it not been for all the other girls also lying about the same manner.

-Ever since that incident by the lake and their argument that night, the two of them had not spoken.
-There were a few glances here and there: Lily's bloodshot eyes staring coldly at him from across the dining hall the morning after their fight, meeting each other in the hall of the train on the way home and so forth.
-Snape was too afraid to go to her house assuming that Lily had shared his idiocy with her family and he therefore would not be welcome.
+Ever since that incident by the lake and their argument that night the two of them had not spoken.
+There were a few glances here and there.
+Lily's bloodshot eyes staring coldly at him across the dining hall the morning after their fight, meeting each other in the hall of the train on the way home and so forth.
+Snape was too afraid to go to her house assuming that Lily had shared his idiocy with her family and he would not, therefore, be welcome.
 He really missed Mrs. Evans and her cooking.
 Snape had lost weight too but it didn't make him look any more human.
 At this thought his stomach grumbled and for a second he was afraid Lily heard it because she glanced in his direction.
-Snape's breath caught in his lungs.
-Then Lily turned and handed her sister a bottle and lay back down.
+Snape's breathe caught in his lungs.
+Then Lily turned and handed her sister a bottle and laid back down.

 Lily was so beautiful, just when he thought she was perfect and could not get any prettier she turns up like this, toned and with more freckles.
 Snape fantasized about counting the freckles on Lily's body.
 But they were only fantasies; he wasn't good enough for her.
 He would never be able to match Lily's grace and beauty, his clothes were terrible having been owned by his much larger father at one time, also he apparently had no conception of personal grooming according to every student in the school.
 He had nothing to offer Lily.
 He had seen several old, ugly, wizards and muggles married to women like Lily, but they were rich.
 Why he ever thought he had a chance against someone like Potter, he couldn't figure out.